tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/SDK跨平台移植_intl.md

 1. Hardware abstraction layer (HAL)

-Here is to abstract the support functions of different embedded device operating systems for our SDK, such as the network feature, memory application and establishment of the TLS/DTLS channels.
+This is the support functions of different abstracted embedded device operating systems for our SDK, such as the network feature, memory application and establishment of the TLS/DTLS channels.

 > Note: